clintonmoolman/local-server-with-Express-and-Node.js/README.md

 # myWebsite
-In this project I have Created a personal website which runs on the local server.
+In this project I have created a local server running on port:5000 using Express with Node.js.

-The user must use the password provided on the homepage to authorise and get access to the myDetails site.
+The aim of the project is to authenticate the user, by requesting the user to input the correct password.
+When the user is authorised, the program will grant the user access to my personal website, which is still being updated.

 The project was created using HTML, CSS, Bootstrap,JavaScript, Node.js and Express.js.

-To run the project on your local macine:
+To start the program:
 * open the terminal in your editor
-* cd to where you have saved the project on your PC
+* cd to the folder where you have saved the project on your PC
 * initialise NPM
 * install the body-parser and express packages ( npm i body-parser express)
 * Start the server (node index.js)

-The project will run on localhost:5000
+In your browser go to "localhost:5000"